 - Application and Tenant Screening Combined – Some services don’t capture thorough application information along with a tenant screening request.
 TurboTenant does this brilliantly.

-- Expensive for Applicants – Many applicants won’t follow through because of the $55 cost (although that can be lowered to $45 if landlords pay $99 per year).
+- Expensive for Applicants – Many applicants may not follow through due to the $55 cost (although this can be reduced to $45 if landlords pay $149 per year).
+Additionally, landlords have the option to cover the cost.

 TurboTenant Screening Pricing